 The use of electronic means to improve access to education and learning is not a new trend, with several global initiatives having been launched by different UN agencies.
 Commercial stakeholders are usually involved in the provision of services, but success has been difficult to gauge so far.
-This is why Ooredoo's decision to launch its Mobile Academy, which it markets as being the first subscription-based m-learning service, could have a greater impact as it puts the operator at the centre of the scheme.
+This is why Ooredoo's decision to launch its MobileAcademy, which it markets as being the first subscription-based m-learning service, could have a greater impact as it puts the operator at the centre of the scheme.

-Ooredoo's Mobile Academy will allow subscribers to access up to 50 courses and lectures online, with total flexibility as to when and how they access the service.
+Ooredoo's Mobile Academy will allow subscribers to access up to 50 courses and lectures online, with total flexibility as to when and how they access the e/f = BMI estimate/forecast.
+Source: BMI, national sources service.
 The company has yet to announce pricing or exact details of the courses, though they will include language courses as well as teaching vocational skills.
 Ooredoo will leverage its advanced mobile networks to monetise the program, and in the hopes of attracting further content.